SA5NNN/VLF-Receiver/README.md

 The SDR software can be used to record not only the sound, but the entire sampled radio data if I wanted to.
 Convenient as I do not know morse so have to do a lot of decoding work after the reception.

 Paul’s design builds on a design from Broesel, Villach, Austria, that he simplified a bit.
-The design as a resonance circuit with the ferrite rod and capacitance provided by three varactors (or varicaps), then a MOSFET for amplification.
+The design is a resonance circuit with the ferrite rod and capacitance provided by three varactors (or varicaps), then a MOSFET for amplification.

 The ferrite rod took an eternity to google, had to wade through an ocean of commercial crap from all over the world.